On the generalised Saxl graphs of permutation groups: Introduction

 Note also that, together with \cite[Theorem 4.22]{BH_Saxl} on base-two groups, Theorem~\ref{thm:PSL2_semi} below directly implies that Conjecture \ref{conj:BG} holds for all almost simple primitive groups with $\soc(G) = \LL_2(q)$ with $q$ a prime power, other than a difficult case where the point stabilisers have a particular structure, see Theorem \ref{thm:PSL2_semi}(ii).
 We leave open the problem of proving the conjecture in that case.
 Since that case only occurs when $G > \soc(G)$, Conjecture \ref{conj:BG} holds for all primitive actions of $\LL_2(q).$

 In Section~\ref{s:affine}, we further list some examples of primitive affine groups that satisfy Conjecture \ref{conj:BG}, and discuss additional ideas that we hope will inspire further research on this conjecture.
 Finally, in Section~\ref{s:wr}, we investigate primitive groups of product type, and in particular prove that Conjecture \ref{conj:BG} is equivalent to a certain condition on orbits of point stabilisers.
-For diagonal type groups and twisted wreath products, analogous work is underway by the second author \cite{H_thesis}.
+For diagonal type groups and twisted wreath products, analogous work has been undertaken by the second author \cite[Theorems 5.6 \& 5.9.1]{H_thesis}.